kutec/simbo.github.io/_posts/2014-03-15-less-gradient-mixins-with-unlimited-colorstops.md

 They create gradient definitions with vendor prefixed including old webkit colorstops and IE gradient alternatives.

 Function naming is according to Bootstrap's gradient mixins, as most people including myself are used to these.
-I also suggested them to be included in Bootstrap as their own mixins only allow limited colors.
+I also [suggested](https://github.com/twbs/bootstrap/issues/12973) them to be included in Bootstrap as their own mixins only allow limited colors.
+But this seems to be a [longer discussion](https://github.com/twbs/bootstrap/pull/12558)...

 Although these days Autoprefixer handles vendor prefixing for gradients and all other stuff, it doesn't provide alternatives for IE.